Critical-Infrastructure-Systems-Lab/manual/docs/writing.md

 Please check our [Templates](templates.md) section for a practical example of a document containing both cover letter and list of suggested reviewers.

+All journals now have a policy in place for sharing the data and code corresponding to a given paper.
+Sometimes, specific situations or agreements with third parties may limit our ability to share data or code; that's a very rare circumstance, though.
+This means you will have to prepare a third item, namely **a repository containing instructions to reproduce results in a published work**:

+- There are multiple ways for creating such repository that ultimately depend on the level of reproducibility you may want to reach.
+An excellent example / guide is this [meta-repository](https://github.com/IMMM-SFA/metarepo?tab=readme-ov-file) used in the IM3 project.

 ## Ready to revise?

 Your paper has been reviewed and you have been invited to submit a revised version; great!
 You will have to follow the specific guidelines provided by the journal concerning which documents to submit.
 In all cases, you will have to provide a **response-to-reviewers** as well as **cover letter** containing a bit summary of your revision for the editor-in-chief.